rob2d/greedux/README.md

 ## Roadmap ##

-- npm scripts for developing and launching http/https server simultaneously
-- Display an example of easy localization/language tools
-- Tests
+For information on the things which are currently being focused on, please visit the [ROADMAP.md](ROADMAP.md) file.

-## *Note* ##
+## Contribution and Reporting Issues ##
-PR Requests are always welcome!
+PR Requests and issues are always welcome!
+But before doing so, please be sure to briefly look over the guidelines at laid out [CONTRIBUTING.md](CONTRIBUTING.md).

-Thanks.
+Thanks!